MINIMIZE FOOD WASTE

 Some fruits and vegetables will spoil quickly if they are stored alongside gas-emitting produce.
 These ethylene-sensitive items include broccoli, cucumbers, eggplant, leafy greens, and watermelon.
 Store them in a separate bin in the refrigerator to keep them from ending up in the trash.
 (These types of produce can safely be stored together because none of them produce gas.)

 Before placing vegetables in the refrigerator, remove any rubber bands or ties holding the produce together.
-This puts extra pressure on the food, which can lead to bruising and rotting.
+These put extra pressure on the food, which can lead to bruising and rotting.
 Ideally, do not store items on top of each other and leave space for them to "breathe."
 Generally avoid leaving produce in plastic bags, too, as the bags trap any gasses produced and lead to faster spoilage.

 Herbs are the most finicky of produce and require extra attention to maintain freshness and flavor.
 Best practice for storing herbs is to wash them, dry them well, and cut off the ends.
-Then place the herbs in a small jar with a small amount of water, like you would display a bouquet of flowers.
+Then place the herbs in a small jar with a small amount of water, as you would display a bouquet of flowers.
 You can also store washed and dried herbs in a plastic bag with a damp paper towel to create a humid environment.

 Even with optimal storage, all fresh fruits and vegetables have limited shelf lives.
 Make sure you reach for the ones that spoil more quickly first and save the longer-lasting produce for later.
 For instance, sprouts tend to go bad after two to four days, so don't bury them at the bottom of the crisper.
 Keep them on top of things like cabbage, which lasts two to three weeks, so you'll see them right away.
-For detailed information about other items, consult this guide from the Canadian Produce Marketing Association.